Dylan-J/Tor-Project-Statistics/README.md

 **Optional: TorRelayExitPolicy.csv**

 * The exit policy data on each node and it's exit policy, including what it does or does not allow.

-### Invoke-TorEnrichment

-This function uses output from TorRelayIPs.csv to call the ipwhois.io API, enriching all IP addresses with updated IP WHOIS information.

-**TorIPInfo.csv**

-* New output file from calling Invoke-TorEnrichment, includes a range of supplementary information including ASN, ISP, registered owner and more.

 ## Uses for Data